 On February 27, 2020, the Company released the results of a Preliminary Economic Assessment ("PEA") at its Mont Sorcier iron and vanadium project.
 The PEA was completed by independent consulting group CSA Global Consultants Canada Ltd. ("CSA Global"), an ERM Group Company.
 The PEA for Mont Sorcier was based upon the Mineral Resource Estimate outlined in the company's National Instrument 43-101 Technical Report dated April 23, 2019.
-The PEA outlined a robust economic assessment for Mont Sorcier, based on a traditional open pit mining scenario with magnetic separation processing to produce approximately 5.0 million tonnes per annum of vanadium rich iron concentrates, with low levels of impurities.
+The PEA outlined a traditional open pit mining scenario with magnetic separation processing to produce vanadium rich iron concentrates, with low levels of impurities.
 Based on test work to date, this material is amenable for direct blast furnace route use.
 A full NI 43-101 Report was filed on SEDAR on April 9, 2020.
+It should be noted that on May 17, 2021, the Company announced an update to its Mineral Resource Estimate for its Mont Sorcier Iron and Vanadium project.
+As such the 2020 NI 43-101 Technical Report is now historical in nature and should not be relied upon.